josephkjohnson04/JavaFX_Calculator/README.md

 * Memory display

 ## Skills Learned:
-* How to program a basic calculator
+* Programming a basic calculator
-* How to program the memory buttons on a calculator
+* Math functions in Java
-* How to program basic JavaFX elements.
+* Parsing strings to doubles
-* How to display buttons on a GUI
+* JavaFX design elements
-* How to display text on a GUI
+* How to display buttons and text on a GUI in JavaFX
-* How to change color of GUI buttons
+* Using the Text element